pvini07BR/3DSky/README.md

 - ✅ Login
 - ✅ Load timeline posts
-- ✅ Load profile info and posts
+- ✅ Load your own profile info and posts
 - 🟩 View post and its replies **(working on it)**
+- 🟩 View others profiles and posts **(working on it)**
 - ⬜ Interact with posts (like, comment, repost)
 - ⬜ View post embedded image(s)
+- ⬜ View notifications
 - ⬜ Create new posts
 - ⬜ View different feeds
 - ⬜ View post embedded video(s)